CALL FOR SUBMISSION

 Similarly, the editorial of the editors of each issue is not subjected to refereeing but is supervised by the Editor in Chief in collaboration with other members of the editorial team.

-A submission implies: that the described work relates with call for papers and guidelines; that the paper has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
+A submission implies: that the described work relates with a call for papers and guidelines; that the paper has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.
-Submissions are rigorously reviewed by peers, in order to insure the highest scholarly standards.
+Submissions are rigorously reviewed by peers, in order to ensure the highest scholarly standards.
 Thorough Peer-Review publication papers are published online after acceptance and proofreading.

 Authors that wish to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 For editors and reviewers to accurately assess the work presented in the manuscript, authors need to ensure the English language is of sufficient quality to be clearly understood.
-If needed, they should consider proofreading of their papers by a native English speaker.
+If needed, they should consider proofreading their papers by a native English speaker.

 If your manuscript is accepted you will be accurately re-checked for spelling, formal style and accurately style of references – following the last APA style guide- before publication.